Push API v1 (Accommodations) User Guide

 Format: integer

 rate_interface_id When the rate has an Interface ID.
-The Interface IDs of the rate.
+The custom rate IDs mapped in the OpenGDS backend.

 Format: Array containing one or multiple interface IDs as string.